alperkan1/JSGENERALQUESTIONGAME/README.md

 </details>

 ### iv.
 Reset
-- This is the section where your tolad your final score.
+- This is the section where your total your final score.
 - Your User name and score is moved to the middle and made larger.
 - The restart button is also at the top to restart the game again.